developersIndia/website/ROADMAP.md

 #### Release

-* TODO: Insert domain over here when available
+* Keep the official website available at: [devsindia.in](https://devsindia.in) updated when necessary
 * Release Notes & Announcement of events when published
 * Community Engagement
 * Future Milestone Planning